Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 Note: You cannot operate the receiver using only the back-up

 batteries.
-If you press POWER when the back-up batteries are the
+If you press POWER when the back-up batteries are

 only available power source, E flashes on the display.